Everything You Need To Know About Headboards

 Have you ever stopped for a moment to consider why headboards might exist?
 Many will believe that a headboard is purely for aesthetic appeal.
-However, a headboard can provide much more than that, including back support, a buffer against a cold wall and also help with Feng Shui.
+However, a headboard can provide much more than that, including back support, a buffer against a cold wall and also help with Feng Shui in your bedroom.

 The headboard has gone through many changes throughout history.
 In Ancient Egypt, archaeological evidence suggests that headboards were created for a practical purpose, acting as a barrier against draughts to keep us warm whilst we slept.
 The headboards were then made of wood, which is less thermally conductive than stone or brick.
 They were constructed with thicker end pillars to create space from the wall and allowed the falling cold air to sink to the floor rather than onto the bed.